 Excess of Loss Retrocessional Reinsurance.
 We enter into retrocessional contracts that provide property catastrophe coverage to other reinsurers or retrocedants.
 In providing retrocessional reinsurance, we focus on property catastrophe retrocessional reinsurance which covers the retrocedant on an excess of loss basis when aggregate claims and claim expenses from a single occurrence of a covered peril and from a multiple number of reinsureds exceed a specified attachment point.
-The coverage provided under excess of loss retrocessional contracts may be on a worldwide basis or limited in scope to selected geographic areas.
+The coverage provided under excess of loss retrocessional coverage on selected geographic areas.
 Coverage can also vary from "all property" perils to limited coverage on selected perils, such as "earthquake only" coverage.
 Retrocessional coverage is generally characterized by high volatility, principally because retrocessional contracts expose a reinsurer to an aggregation of losses from a single catastrophic event.
 In addition, the information available to retrocessional underwriters concerning the original primary risk can be less precise than the information received from primary companies directly.
 Moreover, exposures from retrocessional business can change within a contract term as the underwriters of a retrocedant alter their book of business after retrocessional coverage has been bound.